cloudant-labs/cloudant-python/README.rst

     pip install --pre cloudant

-Note that our new development branch is still in alpha.
+Note that our new development branch is still pre 2.0.0.
 As such, we cannot make any guarantees, though we will try, of course, not to introduce new API that will later be removed.

 |Build Status| |Coverage Status| |PyPi version| |PyPi downloads|